icons8/lunacy-docs/docs/objects.md

 ## Masks

-The masks (keyboard shortcut `Ctrl` `M`) in Lunacy are used to show parts of objects selectively..
+The masks (keyboard shortcut `Ctrl` `M`) in Lunacy are used to show parts of objects selectively.
 For example, masking two overlapping ovals gives you an oval image.

 {:.is-big}
 ![How masks works](public/objects_masks.png)

 {:.image-info}
 Masking objects

+## Boolean Operations

+Using boolean operations, you can easily draw complex shapes using primitives.

+* Union(`Ctrl` `Shift` `U`): The result is a vector that is the sum of both vectors’ areas.
+* Subtract(`Ctrl` `Shift` `P`): The result is a vector where the area of the top shape is removed from the one under it.
+* Intersect(`Ctrl` `Shift` `I`): The result is a vector consisting of the parts where the original shapes overlapped.
+* Difference(`Ctrl` `Shift` `X`): The result is a vector that is exactly the part where they didn’t overlap.
+It’s the inverse of an intersect operation.

+Also, Lunacy has a Flatten selection operation: The result is a vector that represents the multiple paths inside the shape as one path.
+However, there are many paths that can’t be flattened into one.
+A shape with a hole inside it will always represent as two paths; one for outer path, and one for the inner path.